 Tier I is built on a strong community and school connection that engages all stakeholders (students, staff, parents/guardians and community members) in the development of relational norms and expectations.
 SWPBIS entails the explicit teaching of school-wide norms for behavior.

-In order to promote positive behaviors, will consistently implement Tier I support systems.
+In order to promote positive behaviors, LALPA will consistently implement Tier I support systems.
 All teachers and support staff will maximize structures in the classroom and throughout the Charter School to develop predictable routines that promote positive, collaborative behaviors.
 All rules will be clearly stated, posted and explicitly taught in the classroom, using examples and practice activities.
 Rules will also be posted throughout the Charter School.

+**Please note that the examples listed under each infraction category (Tiers I-III) are not exhaustive, and only serve as common examples of behaviors addressed within each Tier.

 At Tier I, SWPBIS provides a continuum of strategies for teachers to use in their classrooms.